Find Affordable College Courses

 39 Yearly Graduations

 The 13th most popular school in the country for health services administration majors who are seeking their master's degree is Queens University of Charlotte.
 Roughly 2,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $37,348 per year, while in-state graduate students, on average, pay $13,552 per year.
-The health services administration program at Queens University of Charlotte awarded 39 master's degrees during the 2020-2021 school year.
-About 82% of this group were women, and 23% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $40,790 per year, while in-state graduate students, on average, pay $14,520 per year.
+During the most recent year for which we have data, 39 people received their master's degree in health services administration from Queens.
+Around 24% of these students were from an underrepresented racial-ethnic group, and 76% were women.

 29 Yearly Graduations

 University of Puerto Rico - Medical Sciences is the 14th most popular school in the nation for students seeking a master's degree in health services administration.
 Roughly 2,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,930 per year, while in-state graduate students, on average, pay $7,020 per year.
-During the 2020-2021 academic year, 29 people received their master's degree in health services administration from UPR Medical Sciences.
-About 62% of this group were women, and 97% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $5,652 per year, while in-state graduate students, on average, pay $10,440 per year.
+During the most recent year for which we have data, 29 people received their master's degree in health services administration from UPR Medical Sciences.
+Of these students, 58% were women and 100% were members of underrepresented racial-ethnic groups.

 #15